elpachongco/elpachongco.github.io/content/post/2025-04-25-design-for-html-not-js/index.md

 Doing it in plain HTML does not need that amount of effort because it utilizes code that have already been written by others and behavior that come with the browser.

 I'm not saying everyone should use this model but try it and you'll realize just how much time you're wasting.

+I have recently tried to contact a repair shop and one of the ways to do it was through their FB messenger chat bots.
+I didn't expect a good UX but it was straightforward and did what I needed it to do.